Troye Sivan: Music

+Sivan announced his third studio album, Something to Give Each Other, on 13 July 2023, alongside the release of its lead single, "Rush".
+On 20 September, the second single, "Got Me Started", was released with an accompanying music video.
+The album was released on 13 October, along with the third single, "One of Your Girls".
+On 10 November 2023, Sivan received two Grammy nominations for "Rush": Best Music Video and Best Pop Dance Recording.
+The album's fourth single, "Honey", was released on 16 May 2024 with remixes by Mura Masa.

+On 12 September 2024, Troye was featured on Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, the remix album of Brat, on the song "Talk Talk".
+A voice note from Dua Lipa is featured in the beginning and end of the song.
+They embarked on the co-headlining Sweat tour in North America in support of Brat and Something to Give Each Other.

 Acting

 In 2007, Sivan starred as Oliver Twist in a production of Oliver! at the Regal Theatre.
 In 2008, Sivan was cast in a Western Australian short film, Betrand the Terrible.
 In February 2008, Sivan was cast as young James Howlett in X-Men Origins: Wolverine.
 Sivan got the part after videos of his telethon performance were posted on YouTube, catching the attention of a Hollywood agent who contacted Sivan and asked him to send in an audition tape.
-Though Kodi Smit-McPhee was already cast for this role, he was unable to be a part of the film, due to his other film, The Road.
+Though Kodi Smit-McPhee was already cast for this role, he was unable to be a part of the film, due to his commitment to The Road.
 In July 2009, he auditioned successfully for the lead role in Spud, a film adaptation of the 2005 novel by South African author John van de Ruit.
 Filming took place in South Africa from early March to mid-April 2010.
 The film was released in South Africa on 3 December 2010 and was later nominated for six SAFTAs, including a Best Lead Actor in a Feature Film nomination for Sivan.

 Sivan appeared in the Western Australian season of Samuel Beckett's absurdist play Waiting for Godot which opened on 28 May 2010.
 Sivan shared the role of "Boy" with Craig Hyde-Smith, alternating nights.
 In June 2012, Sivan returned to South Africa to film Spud 2: The Madness Continues, which was released in South Africa on 21 June 2013.
 Sivan also starred in the third film in the series, Spud 3: Learning to Fly, released on 28 November 2014.

 Sivan had a supporting role in the 2018 film Boy Erased.
-In 2022, he starred as Caleb in the feature film Three Months.

-On 22 November 2021, Sivan was cast as a series regular in the upcoming HBO drama series The Idol.
+In 2022, he starred as Caleb, a 17-year-old exposed to HIV following a one-night fling on the eve of his high school graduation in the feature film Three Months, which explores the ongoing stigma that HIV-positive persons experience.
+On 22 November 2021, Sivan was cast as a series regular in the HBO drama series The Idol.
+The series was cancelled in August 2023 after a single season.